laborg/DocumenterEpub.jl/README.md

  - Use a simple layout/CSS to be compatible with older e-reader devices
  - Use [JuliaMono](https://github.com/cormullion/juliamono) for code
  - No JavaScript dependency in the resulting EPUB through:
-    - prerendering of syntax highlighting for code listings using Highlight.js, including the work of Fredrik Ekre (see the blog post: https://fredrikekre.se/posts/highlight-julia/)
+    - prerendering of syntax highlighting for code listings using Highlight.js
     - prerendering of LaTeX math/formulas into SVG (epub 3.2 spec contains MathML but this is poorly supported... )
  - I've chosen the controversial route of letting code listings wrap the source code on